floriansemm/SolrBundle/README.md

 			private $created_at = null;
 		}

 If you persist this entity, it will put automaticlly to the index.

-Update and delete is not implemented yet.
+Update and delete happens automatically too.

 To query the index you have to call some services.